 Neal v.
 Fairfax County Police Department challenges the practice of retaining automated license plate reader data on drivers in Virginia without any suspicion of criminal activity.
-The Brennan Center, in conjunction with the Electronic Frontier Foundation, has filed an amicus brief urging the Virginia Supreme Court to consider the civil liberties implications of collecting and indefinitely storing the sensitive data generated by automated license plate readers.
+In 2017 the Brennan Center, in conjunction with the Electronic Frontier Foundation, filed an amicus brief urging the Virginia Supreme Court to consider the civil liberties implications of collecting and indefinitely storing the sensitive data generated by automated license plate readers.

 Automated license plate readers (ALPRs) are small, high-speed cameras, typically mounted to the back of police cars or road signs, that record images of passing cars to identify and track license plate information.
 The images are then stored in a database alongside a time-stamp and location information.